Neighbours’ Street Play

 It is social and physical for them and is an excuse for adults to socialise more too.

 Bristol is the UK’s street party capital and the City Council developed Temporary Play Street Orders for residents to regularly close streets for short times during the week.
-This has been developed by Playing Out who is spreading it across the country.
+This was developed by the wonderful charity Playing Out who have spread this widely across the country.